 You must file an application for graduation and a diploma with the Graduate Studies Office within the first two weeks of the semester or the first week of the summer session in which you plan to graduate.
-You can fill out an application for graduation in the Graduate Studies Office, Roseman 2013, or online.
+You can fill out an application for graduation in your student center in WINS.
 Additional information regarding the graduation process can be found at the School of Graduate Studies.

 There is a graduation fee of $45.00, which will appear on your student bill.
 This fee must be paid even though you may elect not to participate in the commencement exercises.
 If you are an undergraduate student, the graduation fee will be applied to your student bill mid-semester of the term you are graduating.